Carrington, Queensland

+Geography

+The Atherton–Herberton Road runs through from north to south.

 History

 The town was originally named Scrubby Creek.
 However, in 1883 it was renamed Carrington after the police magistrate at Herberton.
 The first town survey was in 1884.

 Carrington Provisional School opened on 6 July 1891.
 On 1 January 1909, it became Carrington State School.
 It closed in 1937.